iotron/filament-multi-guard/README.md

 # filament-multi-guard

-This package allows you to register multiple filament contexts in your application with their own set of resources and pages
+This package allows you to register multiple filament route/path based contexts in your application with their own set of resources, pages, widgets and guard.
+The contexts can also be used on the same guard instance. eg. for role based setups.

+This package is derived from filament-multi-context package but doesn't include it as a dependency.

 ## Installation